-One of the main coaching tools that is utilised by life and business coaches is the Wheel of Life model.
+One of the main coaching tools that is utilized by life and business coaches is the Wheel of Life model.
 Sometimes, when we’re down and out it can be incredibly difficult to pinpoint our satisfaction levels and what may be holding us back.
-Whether your personal satisfaction is borne from quality time with four-legged friends or from certain aspects of your career, the wheel is a critical coaching tool for those that struggle to visualise their current satisfaction levels versus their desired satisfaction levels.
+Whether your personal satisfaction is borne from quality time with four-legged friends or from certain aspects of your career, the wheel is a critical coaching tool for those that struggle to visualize their current satisfaction levels versus their desired satisfaction levels.

 After satisfaction segments have been pinpointed for your wheel (these tend to be relationships, environment, health and fitness, finance, career, and other similar factors), the client can then rate these individually based on their current satisfaction within that area.